 According to the Penal Code Section 417.006; Fire Marshalls may commission peace officers to act as fire and arson investigators under their supervision and to perform law enforcement duties assigned to the commissioner and fire marshall by law.

 The State Fire Marshall will immediately investigate a fire in which property is destroyed or at the request of the mayor, fire chief, police chief, judge, insurance company or policyholder of the insurance.
 Penal Code 417.007 (6E) states if the State Fire Marshall believes that there is enough sufficient evidence to charge someone who has committed arson, attempted arson, conspiracy to commit fraud or other related offenses, then the State Fire Marshall will give it to the appropriate prosecuting attorney.
-The Fire Marshall themselves only employ investigators; they will not be the ones prosecuting the crime.
+The Fire Marshall themselves only employ investigators; they will not prosecute the crime.

 Arson is defined as starting a fire, regardless if the fire continues after ignition or if an explosion is caused, with the intent to destroy or damage another property.
-Property types that are included in the penal code are any type of vegetation, fence, any structure on open-space land, buildings, structures in general or vehicles.
+Property types included in the penal code are any type of vegetation, fence, structure on open-space land, buildings, structures in general or vehicles.

-The penal code goes on to include the knowledge that the property being burned is within the city limits of an incorporated city or town, that the property is subject to a mortgage or is insured, knowing that located within the burning or explosion that there is property belonging to another.
+The penal code goes on to include the knowledge that the property being burned is within the city limits of an incorporated city or town that the property is subject to a mortgage or is insured knowing that located within the burning or explosion that there is property belonging to another.
 Or if you are reckless about whether the burning is a danger to someone or someone’s property.

 Also, it’s important to note damage to the actual property is not a required element for someone to be charged with arson and you can still be charged with arson even if the fire does not continue after you ignite it.